-As we enter the New Year, A/E/C firms have made (and are still making) plans for where and how to spend their marketing time and budgets in 2018.
+As we start the New Year, A/E/C firms have made (and are still making) plans for where and how to spend their marketing time and budgets in 2021.

-Just as people everywhere are making resolutions to improve their lives—both personally and professionally—in 2018, why not do the same for your firm’s marketing efforts?
+Just as people everywhere are making resolutions to improve their lives—both personally and professionally—in 2021, why not do the same for your firm’s marketing efforts?
 Doing what matters most, fixing what’s broken and adding what’s missing can make your marketing more effective than ever.
-With the goal of improving the impact and effectiveness, here are 14 marketing resolutions to consider embracing in 2018.
+With the goal of improving impact and effectiveness, here are 17 marketing resolutions to consider embracing in 2021.

 In the A/E/C world, proposals are synonymous with marketing.
 Outside of the A/E/C world, proposals are a product of the sales department, not the marketing department.
 But while proposals do play a crucial role in helping get new business, a firm’s approach to marketing shouldn’t be focused solely on project pursuits and limited to proposals.

-As the industry continues to evolve, a growing emphasis needs to be placed on non-proposal marketing activities.
-Keep in mind that the RFP/shortlist/interview process is the final stage in what is often a 2-3+ year chase.
-So in 2018, look for ways that marketing can proactively support your firm’s business development efforts by reaching, engaging and nurturing prospects before the RFP is issued AND after a client is landed.
+As the industry continues to evolve, a growing emphasis needs to be placed on non-proposal, non-pursuit marketing activities.
+Keep in mind that the RFP/shortlist/interview process is the final stage in what is often a 1-3+ year chase.
+So in 2021, look for ways that marketing can proactively support your firm’s business development efforts by reaching, engaging and nurturing prospects before the RFP is issued AND after a client is landed.

 It’s always a good reminder to commit to putting strategy ahead of tactics and execution.
-A/E/C marketers will always be tempted (and perhaps pressured) to be reactionary, but don’t give in!
+A/E/C marketers will always be tempted (and perhaps pressured) to be reactive, but don’t give in!
 Strategy should drive everything you do.
-Whether it’s your website, social media, email marketing, tradeshows, or general communications, a solid strategy aligned with your firm’s strategic business plan is essential.
+Whether it’s your website, social media, email marketing, tradeshows (virtual and in-person), or general communications, a solid strategy aligned with your firm’s strategic business plan is essential.
 Your marketing activities and initiatives should not be executed in a silo, rather they should be integrated and singularly focused on achieving your firm’s top strategic objectives.

-In fact, talent acquisition (what recruitment is now called by HR professionals) has evolved to depend much more on a marketing approach, than an HR approach.
+In fact, talent acquisition (what recruitment is now called by HR professionals) has evolved to depend much more on a marketing approach than an HR approach.
 Whether it’s helping with employer branding initiatives or talent marketing strategy, HR teams throughout the industry could greatly benefit from the assistance of their marketing peers.
-So as firms look to gain a competitive advantage in the recruitment arena, an alignment of HR and marketing is essential to winning the talent war.
+So as firms look to gain a competitive advantage in the employee experience arena, an alignment of HR and marketing is essential to winning the talent war.